Creating A Successful Employee Value Proposition (EVP)

-Defining and communicating a compelling employee value proposition (EVP) is more critical than ever today for attracting and retaining talent as employee behaviours, needs and demographics continue to change.
-Your EVP can help you stand out from competitors and become an attractive organisation.
+Defining and communicating a compelling employee value proposition (EVP) is more critical than ever today for retaining and attracting talent as employee behaviours, needs and demographics continue to change.
+As part of your employer brand, your EVP can help you stand out from competitors and become an attractive organisation.

-At blue goose we help you shape an EVP strategy through our proven EVP framework and provide the expertise and ability to implement and integrate this across your organisation through employee engagement tactics.
+At blue goose we help you shape EVP and employer brand strategies through our proven frameworks and provide the expertise and ability to implement and integrate this across your organisation through employee engagement tactics.

 To get the EVP right, it needs to come from the most reliable source: your people.